brontosaurusrex/brontosaurusrex.github.io/_posts/2018-01-09-it-s-complicated-self-test.md

 > Not knowing the difference between iMessage and SMS, or what iMessage is except “blue bubbles”

-Personally never heard about iMesagge (asumming that something osxish)
+Personally never heard about iMesagge (asumming that something osxish).
+I guess it gets complicated when SMS is money and the other stuff isn't.

 > Not knowing why having an Android user in a group text makes it worse than an iMessage group with iPhone users